La Boqueria Market – Barcelona, Spain

 - Seafood counters and jamón displays

-- Colorful, photogenic market aisles
+- Colorful, photogenic aisles

-- Lively atmosphere right off La Rambla
+- Lively atmosphere steps from La Rambla

 Why It’s Worth Visiting